gurusha01/HandWritten_Expression_Evaluation/README.md

 ```
 python3 inference2.py testing-data-path
 ```
-generates a csv file containing the output of the model for the first subtask(value of the arithmetic expression).
+generates a csv file containing the output of the model for the second subtask with 97% training and 80% validation accuracy(value of the arithmetic expression).

 The  file `final.h5` is the final learning model.
 {"mode":"full","isActive":false}